polarstreams/polar/docs/getting_started/ON_DOCKER.md

 curl -X POST "http://localhost:9252/v1/consumer/goodbye?consumer_id=1"
 ```

-If a consumer does not send requests over a span of 2 minutes to a broker, the consumer instance will no longer
+If a consumer does not send requests over a span of 2 minutes to a broker, the brokers will consider the consumer
-be considered an active reader.
+instance as inactive and it will not be included in the data assignment.

 Read more about the API flow and guarantees on the [REST API Documentation][rest-api].